koyae/migration/README.md

 * It can be inconvenient to create these linkages, especially on non-Unix filesystems in the case of Cygwin, where symbolic links are essentially faked.
 Although this is fine for individual files, it does not seem to work nicely for directories, especially in a way that would be dually transparent to Explorer.

+### Initialize submodules

+This repo includes vim-plugins which are managed as git submodules.
+To initialize them, run: **`git submodule update --init --recursive`**

 ### Modify `/etc/bashrc` or `export_local__remove_my_tail`

 On Windows systems, the $HOME directory is not always set reliably, which can result in some VERY confusing behavior with regard to what `~` actually represents the shell versus saved scripts.
 (In the worst case, it can point to two different places, making its meaning ambiguous in certain cases.)